BA (Hons) International Football Business

-The football business is a multi-billion pound global industry, which is growing exponentially all over the world.
-The sports industry is growing faster than GDP both in emerging economies and more mature markets.
-You will study the key drivers which fuel this rapid market growth including the nature of ‘fandom’, the development of the international football and sports industries and the creation of a global strategy.
-There are over 200 member associations all over the world who each govern and manage football in their country.
-Therefore, you will examine all of the international licencing schemes and regulations of the Global Confederation (OFC, AFC, CONCACAF, CAF, UEFA, FIFA), along with the implications of cultural differences linked to commercial and sponsorship opportunities.
+Football is a multi-billion-pound global industry, and the sport industry as a whole is growing faster than GDP both in emerging and mature economies.
+You will study the key drivers which fuel this rapid market growth including the nature of ‘fandom’, the development of the international football and sport industries, and the creation of a global strategy.
+There are over 200 member associations around world who each govern and manage football in their respective countries.
+Therefore, you will examine the international licencing schemes and regulations of organisations such as UEFA, CONCACAF and FIFA, along with the implications of cultural differences linked to commercial and sponsorship opportunities.

 Graduates of the BA (Hons) International Football Business degree will be awarded degrees by our esteemed academic partner institution, Bucks New University.

 UCFB degrees fall under three subject benchmark statements – General business and management (2007); Hospitality, leisure, sport and tourism (2008); and Psychology (2010).
 Visit the QAA website to access each of these benchmark statements.

 The football business is a constantly growing global industry because of its increased popularity and revenues.
 The unique role that clubs play in society creates an environment that distinguishes the football business from other industries.
 Administrators of the game need to respect and retain both its spirit and the impact of contemporary issues on its global operations.
 You will learn how different factors have influenced the development of the football business.
 Applying basic business theories, you will begin to understand the framework within which all football-related institutions coexist and the decision-making process of clubs, players, agents, governing bodies and other stakeholders.
 The impact of the external environment, the supporters, ownership models of clubs and social context which has shaped the game will also be considered.